MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/custom-tiles-in-sharepoint-server-2016.md

 > [!NOTE]
 > The List will be visible when site Contents is viewed.

-To add this list to Left Navigation pane, do the follow steps:
+To add this list to Left Navigation pane, do the following steps:

 1. Browse to List settings.

-2. Click on **List** name, description and navigation.
+2. Click on **List** name, description, and navigation.

 3. Select **Yes** for Navigation setting to display list on **Quick Launch** as displayed with this image.